Wild Orchid (group): 1998–1999: Oxygen

-In November 1999, the group appeared in the Macy's Annual Thanksgiving Parade where they sang a two-minute clip of their song "25 Days Of Christmas".
+In February 1999, the group performed "Declaration" and "Come As You Are" on the ninth season Beverly Hills, 90210 episode "Beheading St. Valentine".
+In summer 1999, they opened for Cher's Do You Believe?
+Tour alongside Cyndi Lauper, which toured 52 cities across the U.S. and Canada.
+In November 1999, the group appeared in the Macy's Annual Thanksgiving Parade where they performed "25 Days Of Christmas".

-1999-2001: Fire and Ferguson's departure
+1999–2003: Fire, Ferguson's departure, and Hypnotic

-Between 1999 and 2000, the group worked on their third album Fire, which included several tracks co-written and produced by JC Chasez of *NSYNC.
-The album was slated for an August 2000 release according to Billboard, however the release date was eventually pushed back to June 2001.
+Between 1999 and 2000, the group worked on their intended third studio album, Fire, which included several tracks co-written and produced by JC Chasez of *NSYNC.
+The album was initially planned for an August 2000 release according to Billboard, but was later pushed back to June 2001.
 The track "It's All Your Fault", which was slated to be on Fire, was featured in the 2000 film What Women Want, but was not included on the film soundtrack.

-In May 2001, the group released the first single from their album Fire, called "Stuttering (Don't Say)", which reached #33 on the Billboard Top 40 Singles Sales chart, and had a concert special on MuchUSA called Shoutback on July 29, 2001.
+In May 2001, the group released the first intended single from Fire, "Stuttering (Don't Say)", which reached #33 on the Billboard Top 40 Singles Sales chart.
 They also became models for Bongo Jeans.
 The group co-wrote the song "What's Good 4 the Goose", which appeared on pop group Eden's Crush debut album Popstars (2001).
 Wild Orchid went on a U.S. promotional tour for Fire between May and July 2001, where they performed mainly in clubs and small venues with other teen-pop acts.
+On July 29, 2001, they had a concert special on MuchUSA titled Shoutback.

 The newer release date for Fire was shifted to June 5, 2001, then eventually June 19; however their record label RCA ultimately declined to release it.
-This event marked the beginning of the end of Wild Orchid as a trio.
 On July 19, 2001, the group performed their last concert together at Sea World in San Diego.
-On July 24, 2001, they filmed their final episode of Great Pretenders, and the show was cancelled ten days later upon the announcement that Fox Family Channel was merging with Disney-owned ABC.
+On July 24, 2001, they filmed their final episode for the fourth season of Great Pretenders, which aired through June 2002.
 In September 2001, the group was dropped from RCA, and Ferguson left Wild Orchid.

-Between 2002 and 2003, Wild Orchid returned as a duo with Sandstrom and Ridel.
-Their album Hypnotic was released on the group's website in January 2003, and reportedly sold 5000 copies online.
-On September 26, 2006, Talk To Me: Hits, Rarities & Gems was released by Sony BMG Special Products.
-It is fundamentally a greatest-hits package, featuring previously released songs from Wild Orchid and Oxygen in addition to the only released single from Fire, "Stuttering (Don't Say)" and its B-side, "Lies".
+In 2002, Wild Orchid worked on material as a duo of Sandstrom and Ridel.
+Their album Hypnotic was released independently in January 2003, and reportedly sold 5000 copies online.
+On September 26, 2006, the greatest hits album Talk To Me: Hits, Rarities & Gems was released by Sony BMG Special Products.